idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/cohesive_zone_model/CZMComputeGlobalTractionTotalLagrangian.md

 ## Example Input File Syntax

-This object is automatically added from the [Cohesive Master Master Action](CohesiveZoneMaster/index.md) when `kinematic=TotalLagrangian`.
+This object is automatically added from the [Cohesive Master Master Action](CohesiveZoneMaster/index.md) when `strain=FINITE`.

 !syntax parameters /Materials/CZMComputeGlobalTractionTotalLagrangian